DNA Ternary Full Adder

-To evaluate the feasibility of the multi-bit ternary full adder, we conducted an operational test using a ten-bit ternary full adder, focusing on the addition $1012212101 + 2211220122$.
-The procedure began by adding $inputA_{1}$ and $inputB_{2}$ to the designated test tube for the 12-module, followed by measurement of the resulting bit's fluorescent signal.
+To evaluate the feasibility of the multi-digit ternary full adder, we conducted an operational test using a ten-digit ternary full adder, focusing on the addition $1012212101 + 2211220122$.
+The procedure began by adding inputA$_{1}$ and inputB$_{2}$ to the designated test tube for the 12-module, followed by measurement of the resulting digit's fluorescent signal.
 Subsequently, carry information was extracted through magnetic selection and subjected to a signal amplification reaction.
-After another round of magnetic selection, the supernatant was transferred to the next bit calculation module along with the next bit's inputs ($inputA_0$ and $inputB_2$).
+After another round of magnetic selection, the supernatant was transferred to the next digit calculation module along with the next digit's inputs (inputA$_0$ and inputB$_2$).
 The output from the fluorescent reporter gate was then recorded.
-This process continued until all bit calculations were complete (Figure \ref{figure5}b).
-Additionally, to enable an intuitive comparison of leakage rates at each bit, we predetermined the fluorescence intensity ratios among the three dyes through 15 independent experiments (see Section S11 of the Supporting Information) and uniformly normalized all subsequent data accordingly.
+This process continued until all digit calculations were complete (Figure \ref{figure5}b).
+Additionally, to enable an intuitive comparison of leakage rates at each digit, we predetermined the fluorescence intensity ratios among the three dyes through 15 independent experiments (see Section S11 of the Supporting Information) and uniformly normalized all subsequent data accordingly.
 The results are illustrated in Figure \ref{figure5}c, where the green, orange, and blue curves correspond to the fluorescence signals of ROX, FAM, and VIC, representing values of 0, 1, and 2, respectively.
-For each bit, the number indicated by the fluorescence species with the maximum fluorescence value (where all other fluorescence readings fall below half of this maximum) is deemed the final result for that bit.
+For each digit, the number indicated by the fluorescence species with the maximum fluorescence value (where all other fluorescence readings fall below half of this maximum) is deemed the final result for that digit.
 The overall result presented in the figure is $11001210000$, thereby confirming both the feasibility and accuracy of the design.